ONSdigital/csvcubed/src/csvcubed/models/cube/qb/README.md

 ├── QbMultiMeasureDimension             - The values describe which population characteristic was observed and is recorded in the row.
 ├── QbMultiUnits                        - The column values describe the unit that the row's measured/observed value was recorded in.
 └── QbObservationValue                  - The column values represent observed values of some population characteristic.
-    ├── QbSingleMeasureObservationValue     - All rows measure the same population characteristic in the same unit.
+    ├── QbSingleMeasureObservationValue     - Each row will hold observed values for one or more population characteristics.
     └── QbMultiMeasureObservationValue      - Each row declares what its measure is (and also possibly what its unit is).
 ```